Offshoring: United Kingdom

 In the United Kingdom, companies have used the reintroduction of domestic call centres as a unique selling point.
 In 2014, the RSA Insurance Group completed a move of call centres back to Britain.
 The call centre industry in India has been hit by reshoring, as businesses including British Telecom, Santander UK and Aviva all announced they would move operations back to Britain in order to boost the economy and regain customer satisfaction.

 R&D offshoring

 Product design, research and the development (R&D) process is relatively difficult to offshore because R&D, to improve products and create new reference designs, requires a higher skill set not associated with cheap labor.

-An abstract of a study published 2019, which did not include either India or China, and did not specify whether the offshoring was also outsourcing, said "that R&D offshoring contributes positively to productivity in the home country.".

 Transfer of intellectual property

 There is a relationship between offshoring and patent-system strength.
 Companies under a strong patent system are not afraid to move work offshore because their work will remain their property.
 Conversely, companies in countries with weak patent systems have an increased fear of intellectual property theft from foreign vendors or workers, and, therefore, have less offshoring.

 Offshoring is often enabled by the transfer of valuable information to the offshore site.
 Such information and training enables the remote workers to produce results of comparable value previously produced by internal employees.
 When such transfer includes protected materials, as confidential documents and trade secrets, protected by non-disclosure agreements, then intellectual property has been transferred or exported.
 The documentation and valuation of such exports is quite difficult, but should be considered since it comprises items that may be regulated or taxable.